Should I financially support my partner if he quits his job without a plan?

 Comment from u/musiclover91

 Behavioral economics suggests that emotions heavily influence decision-making, often overshadowing long-term consequences.
-A study published in the Journal of Personality and Social Psychology highlights that individuals may prioritize immediate feelings over future stability when making career choices.
-This tendency can lead to choices that feel good in the moment but may not serve long-term goals or aspirations.
+This tendency can result in choices that feel good in the moment but may not serve long-term goals or aspirations.

 To counter this emotional bias, couples should practice mindfulness and emotional regulation techniques.
 Engaging in these practices allows individuals to step back from immediate emotional reactions and reflect on their values and long-term objectives.
 By doing so, they can make more thoughtful decisions that take into account not only their current feelings but also their future well-being and happiness.